Dr. A G Abubaker (Al-Maktoum College of Higher Education)

 Paul Ariese (Amsterdam University of the Arts)

-Paul Ariese is researcher and senior lecturer Exhibition Development at the Reinwardt Academy for Cultural Heritage (Amsterdam University of the Arts).
-He is a graduate of the University of Leicester’s School of Museum Studies (MA with distinction) and was also trained as architectural and graphic designer (BA).
+He is a graduate of the University of Leicester’s School of Museum Studies (MA with distinction) and was also trained as an architectural and graphic designer (BA).
 Since 1997, Ariese worked on numerous projects for museums, visitor centers and heritage institutions all over the Netherlands, next to museum projects and museum capacity building programs in the Middle East, East Africa, and South(east) Asia.
 At the Reinwardt Academy, he lectures amongst others on heritage and religion.
-His research focuses on cross points / tipping points of religious space and narrative exhibition space. .
+His research focuses on crosspoints / tipping points of religious space and narrative exhibition space.

-Dr. Skender Asani is the director of the Institute for Cultural and Spiritual Heritage of Albanians in Macedonia.
+Dr. Skender Asani is the director of the Center for Spiritual and Cultural Heritage of Albanians in Macedonia.

 Doron Avraham (Bar Ilan)

-Dr. Doron Avraham is a senior lecturer at the General History Department in Bar Ilan University.
+Doron Avraham (Ph.D.), is an Associate Professor at the General History Department in Bar Ilan University.

-His main field of research and instruction is modern German history, with a focus on the history of nineteenth century German political and religious thought.
-Recently Doron was a research fellow at the History Faculty in Oxford University.
-He published in Germany his book about Prussian conservatism, and he is also the author of a series of articles in international journals.
-Currently he is writing a book about German neo-pietism, Jews and nationalism.
+His main field of research and instruction is modern German history, with a focus on the history of nineteenth-century German political and religious thought.
+Recently, Doron was a research fellow at the History Faculty of Oxford University.
+He published his book about Prussian conservatism in Germany, and he is also the author of a series of articles in international journals.
+Currently, he is writing a book about German neo-pietism, Jews and nationalism.

 Carol Bakhos (UCLA)

-Carol Bakhos is Professor of Late Antique Judaism and Jewish Studies in the Department of Near Eastern Languages and Cultures and teaches for the Study of Religion IDP at UCLA.
+Carol Bakhos is Robert E. Archer Professor in the Study of Religion in the Department of Near Eastern Languages and Cultures at UCLA.

 Since 2012 she has served as Chair of the Study of Religion program and Director of the Center for the Study of Religion at UCLA.
 Her most recent monograph, The Family of Abraham: Jewish, Christian and Muslim Interpretations (Harvard University Press, 2014), was translated into Turkish (2015).
 Her other monographs and edited works include: Ishmael on the Border: Rabbinic Portrayals of the First Arab (SUNY, 2006), winner of a Koret Foundation Award, Judaism in its Hellenistic Context (Brill, 2004), Current Trends in the Study of Midrash (Brill, 2006), the co-edited work, The Talmud in its Iranian Context (Mohr Siebeck, 2010), and most recently the co-edited volume, Islam and Its Past (Oxford University, 2017).
 Bakhos is currently working on editing the second volume of the ten-volume Posen Jewish Anthology of Culture and Civilization (Yale University Press).